-Born in Sydney in 1945 Rick Everingham has establishing himself as a successful and respected artist.
-Since his first one-man exhibition in 1970 Rick has worked continuously as a painter, holding numerous exhibitions in Australia, and international shows in Los Angeles, Tokyo and in Italy.
+Rick Everingham has established himself as a successful and respected Australian artist.
+Since his first one-man exhibition in 1970, he has held numerous exhibitions in Australia, and international shows in Los Angeles, Tokyo and in Italy.

-His paintings are imbued with a sense of subtle light and a feeling for the peaceful ambience of particular places.
+His paintings are defined by a sense of subtle light and a feeling for the peaceful ambience of particular places.
 His love of reflections, patinas on walls, and interesting windows and doors, has persisted as subject material from the beginning of his career.

-A painting trip to Italy in 1991 brought about a major shift in focus.
-Annual trips to Italy fuelled his passion for finding different subjects, and in 1999 Rick and his wife purchased a house in a small village in Tuscany, living there for 11 years.
-This enabled him to immerse himself in his subject matter, and the Italian culture, producing a large series of “Italian” paintings.
-In 2010 they moved back to Australia, still retaining a property in Tuscany.
+Annual painting trips to Italy in the 1990s fuelled his passion for the Italian culture when in 1999 he and his wife bought a house in a small village in Tuscany, and settled there for 11 years.
+In 2010 the pair returned to Australia, but still retain a property in Tuscany.

-Tim Davies is a Grammy- and Annie-nominated composer, arranger, orchestrator and conductor.
-Lead orchestrator for film composers Christophe Beck, Mark Mothersbaugh, and Fil Eisler, he has orchestrated and conducted movies like Free Guy, Hotel Transylvania 4, Bob’s Burgers (coming 2022), Frozen and Frozen 2, both Ant-Man movies, The Lego Movie 2, Empire, and WandaVision.
-He has also worked on numerous best-selling games, from the God of War and Batman series to Marvel’s Spider-Man and the upcoming Halo: Infinite.
+Tim Davies is a Grammy and Annie-nominated composer, arranger, orchestrator and conductor.
+Lead orchestrator for film composers Christophe Beck, Mark Mothersbaugh, and Fil Eisler, he has orchestrated and conducted movies like Free Guy, Hotel Transylvania 4, Bob’s Burgers, Frozen and Frozen 2, both Ant-Man movies, The Lego Movie 2, Empire, and WandaVision.